Speech Emotion Recognition using Supervised Deep Recurrent System for Mental Health Monitoring: Introduction

-Several studies address the effect of the IVA devices on individuals' social life~\cite{hornung2022ai}, marketing~\cite{marinchak2018impact}, and social communication~\cite{chubarov2017modeling}.
-However, there are few studies on understanding user behavior while using intelligent virtual personal assistant devices to improve the user experience.
+Several studies address the effect of the IVA devices on individuals' social life~\cite{hornung2022ai}, markating~\cite{marinchak2018impact}, and social communication~\cite{chubarov2017modeling}.
+However, there are few studies on understanding the user behavior while using intelligent virtual personal assistant devices to improve the user experience.
 Yang et al.~\cite{yang2019understanding} attempted to understand how to improve the IVA user experience by investigating the relationship between perceived enjoyment, perceived usefulness, and product-related characteristics using a user survey.
 Coskun et al.~\cite{coskun2017understanding} also used questionnaire data to address the factors affecting IVA user experience.
-Venkataramanan et al.~\cite{venkataramanan2019emotion} proposed early attempts to address understanding speech emotion to improve the user experience in voice-based devices.
-However, their work implementation is computationally expensive with a low accuracy rate.
+Venkataramanan et al.~\cite{venkataramanan2019emotion} proposed early attempts to address understanding the speech emotion to improve the user experience in voice-based devices.
+However, their work is implementation and computational expensive with a low accuracy rate.

-As the usage of the IVA has increased globally, in this paper, we propose a novel framework and emotion recognition model for improving the IVA user experience and mentoring mental health.
+As the usage of the IVA has increased globally, in this paper, we propose a novel framework and emotion recognition model for the improvement of IVA user experience and mentoring mental health.
 The proposed framework employs the IVA to serve as a user assistant as well as a mental health monitoring device.
 The proposed framework service considers both the user request and emotion to provide a convenient service and improve the user experience.
 In addition, based on our investigation of the state-of-the-art speech emotion recognition models, we propose a novel deep architecture that combines the 1D-CNN and gated recurrent unit (GRU).
 The 1D CNN serves as a feature extractor from the audio signal.
 Therefore, our proposed model does not require any data preprocessing stage.
 The GRU preserves the temporal information within the audio data.
 Thus, both the spatial and the temporal information is processed efficiently in the current proposed model.